flecoqui/av-services/envs/vm/azure-vm/101-vm-light-hls-rtsp/README.md

     ./avtool.sh -a deploy
 ```

-When you run avtool.sh for the first time, it creates a file called .avtoolconfig to store the av-ffmpeg configuration.
+When you run avtool.sh for the first time, it creates a file called .avtoolconfig to store the virtual machine configuration.
 By default, the file contains these parameters:

 ```bash
     RESOURCE_GROUP=av-rtmp-rtsp-hls-vm-rg